-I hope to assist students to see things positively, feel connected, teach strategies, and cope with issues that may arise, help them see themselves positively and teach strategies that will become valuable in life.
-I hope to be a partner and a resource for all stakeholders in our school community.
+I hope to assist students to see things positively, feel connected, teach strategies, and cope with issues that may arise.
+I look forward to being a partner and a resource for all stakeholders in our school community.
 Please reach out to me as needed.

 School Counselors (previously referred to as Guidance Counselors) support all students in grades PreK-12 with academic achievement, social and emotional development and career planning.
 Ohio School Counselors are licensed and have completed an approved master’s program and an extensive internship.
 They develop and implement comprehensive school counseling programs that promote and enhance student success by collaborating with families, teachers and administrators.